Preserving History: The Restoration of Thomaston Opera House

 Historical Symbols and Their Significance

-The ceiling also features various symbolic designs, including Masonic symbols and other motifs reflecting the cultural and artistic trends of the late 19th century.
-One such symbol, initially mistaken for a swastika, was found to be a South Asian symbol representing peace and tranquility.
-The restoration committee decided to use this discovery as an educational opportunity, planning to create informative displays within the theater to explain the historical context of these symbols.
+The ceiling also features various symbolic designs, including South Asian and Masonic symbols reflecting the cultural and artistic trends of the late 19th century.
+The symbols were painted over during the theater's history to cover the swastikas that could be mistaken for Nazi imagery.
+The restoration committee decided to restore the symbols according to the original design and use it as an educational opportunity.
+They plan to create informative displays within the theater to explain the historical context of the symbols.

-The restoration of these symbols is being approached with great care.
+The restoration of the artwork is being approached with great care.
 Where possible, the original patterns are being restored, and where the artwork is too damaged, Evergreen is carefully matching the original colors and styles to blend repairs seamlessly with the surrounding artwork.

 Looking Ahead